Our interactive toolkit simplifies the selection process, breaking down basic factors that will determine how your backyard oasis will look and feel.

 Our Quartz, Pebble, and Polished pool finishes have varying degrees of texture, from light to medium and ultra smooth.
 The textures are primarily determined by the type, shape and size of the aggregates.
 The general rule of thumb is the smaller the aggregate the smoother the texture.

-- Aggregates: the type, size, and shape of aggregate effect the degree of texture
+- Aggregates: the type, size, and shape of aggregate affect the degree of texture

 - Polishing: our Hydrazzo line is composed of a crushed marble base and is smoothed by a water driven polishing tool after the exposure process.
 Our polished finishes are the smoothest pool finishes available